Do Go On - 127 - Escape From Colditz Castle

 Oh, right.

-I can't think of the name, give me the first letter.
+I can't think of the name.

-I'm not gonna remember anyway.
+I'm not going to remember anyway.

-Charles Castle.
-Close enough, cold it's castle.
 Yeah, I got it.

-Woo!
-Perkins.
-That's all about the architecture this episode.
-Yes, and I go through every
+architecture this episode.
+Yes, and I go through every single archway.
+Just the archways of

-And so at the time I said, we should do a report on that.
+Colditz Castle in 1944, and so at the time I said, we should do a report on that.
+And a few people

-And a few people requested it as a topic including Ryan Messer,
+requested it as a topic including Ryan Messer, Maddie Ray, Jack LeSue, Victor Jimino, Curtis Benick,

 Quite a few.

-Have you heard of coldets?
+have you heard of Colditz Castle?

 I vaguely remember it from that report.

-Yeah, I would have, like, if I was looking at a Wikipedia article, I would have clicked
+Yeah, I would have, like, if I was looking at a Wikipedia article,

-And then going back to what I was reading before.
+and then going back to what I was reading before.

 Is this a, would you call this a prequel or a sequel?